ItunuIsewon/ACEMFS_CApIC-ACE-FUTMinna/Modules/Introduction to R.md

 F value = 61.61 → Very large F statistic → strong evidence of differences.

 Pr(>F) = 5.84e-08 → This is essentially 0.0000000584, way below 0.05.
-✅ Conclusion: Highly significant difference between at least one pair of groups.
+✅ **Conclusion**: Highly significant difference between at least one pair of groups.

 Residuals